Shadi-Almohtaseb/Mastering-JavaScript-in-20-Days/day1/day1.md

 let b = 12;
 let c = 4.6;

-// Only change code below this line a = a * 5;
+// Only change the code below this line a = a * 5;
 b = 3 * b;
 c = c * 10;